duncanbradley/thesis/conclusion.md

 There will be certain situations when there’s not a clear upper limit.

 # Critical review of methodology and future directions

+X is a core aspect of the present work.

 Judgements were collected using rating scales.
 This mirrors other studies: correll et al use ratings, and various risk studies, incl.
 Stone et al. 2018